 Results of the characterization study have demonstrated a number of important points that have been detailed in many of the papers referenced in the bibliography

 - The Morrow B reservoir, which is the target of the CO2 EOR project is a classic incised valley deposit typical of many Morrowan oil fields throughout the Anadarko Basin

-- The primary caprocks are the Morrow shale and the Thirteen Finger Limestone
+- The overlying Morrow shale makes an excellent caprock and seal, as does the Atokan Thirteen Finger Limestone.

 - A depositional model for the reservoir and caprock was refined through detailed core analysis and establishing wire-line log relationships across the field.
 The sediment package represents a transition from a fluvial system through to a more marine environment with the rhythmic facies transitions of the Thirteen Finger limestone representing high frequency cycles associated with the late Pennsylvanian climate.

 - Several faults have been interpreted from the 3D seismic data collected as part of this study.
 None are believed to be significant in terms of seal integrity or regional extent, but they do present some heterogeneity that must be accommodated in reservoir models.

 - Detailed analyses of core and log data has demonstrated that there are at least 8 distinct hydraulic flow units within the Morrow B that can be differentiated on the basis of porosity and permeability, ultimately tying back to variations in depositional and diagenetic processes.